momentohq/standards-and-practices/docs/client-specifications/configuration.md

 Momento.
 Documentation must clearly state that these values will not change over time; users can rely on them to be stable across new minor version releases of the SDKs.

-The `SimpleCacheClient` constructor should expose a required argument that is an instance of

 ## Required pre-built configuration objects

 Each SDK must provide at least the following out-of-the-box configuration objects: